DynamicEndpoints/Netlify-MCP-Server/README.md

 - `link-site` - Link current directory to a Netlify site
 - `unlink-site` - Unlink current directory from Netlify site
 - `get-status` - Get current Netlify status
+- `init-site` - Initialize a new site in current directory
+- `open-site` - Open site in browser

 #### Environment Variables
 - `set-env-vars` - Set environment variables for a site